peterchowacademy/the-docs/docs/coding-practices/frontend/typescript/typescript.md

 2. To visualize the svg path d attribute inputs, visit [svg path visualizer](https://svg-path-visualizer.netlify.app/#) webpage
 3. To modify the svg paths (inlcuding scaling, translating...), you can try this [svg path editor](https://yqnn.github.io/svg-path-editor/)
 4. Trying to commit directly on the main branch

+# Deploying to github pages
+1. Add `output:'export',` to your next.config.js under nextConfig
+2. Make sure everything is at relative paths `../xyz.tsx`
+3. Commit Changes, and head to settings page of your repo
+4. Settings -> Pages, source pick github action
+5. Click browse all workflows, and search next -> Configure
+6. Commit changes, submit and that's it

+For more details please refer to [this youtube video](https://www.youtube.com/watch?v=WoL3xbkAfOU) {:.warning}